PostHog/posthog.com/contents/tutorials/nuxt-analytics.md

 import EventsLight from '../images/tutorials/nuxt-surveys/events-light.png' import EventsDark from '../images/tutorials/nuxt-surveys/events-dark.png'

 [Product analytics](/product-analytics) enable you to gather and analyze data about how users interact with your Nuxt.js app.
-To show you how to set up analytics, in this tutorial we create a basic Nuxt app, add PostHog on both the client and server, and show you have to capture pageviews and custom events.
+To show you how to set up analytics, in this tutorial we create a basic Nuxt app, add PostHog on both the client and server, and use it to capture pageviews and custom events.

 ## Creating a Nuxt app